Many people wonder what hospital indemnity insurance is and if they need it.

 Here’s an example using a 40-year-old single, male living in Illinois.
 A hospital indemnity insurance plan might cost between $35 and $200 per month depending on the plan.
 Again, some hospital indemnity insurance plans are “plain vanilla” while others are much more robust.

-You may be saying yourself, “John, forget it.
-I would rather just save the $200.”
+You may be saying to yourself, “John, forget it.
+I would rather save the $200.”

 Well, let’s test that, and see if the status quo (doing nothing) is feasible.
 Remember, a majority of Americans can’t even pay for a large medical bill…

 Looking at available options, a Blue Cross Blue Shield “Gold” plan costs $616 per month and has an out-of-pocket maximum of $8,550.
 It has a $1,000 deductible and 20% coinsurance.
 Coinsurance is your share of the costs after you pay the deductible.

 In total, your out-of-pocket exposure is $15,950 ($7,400 annual premium + $8,550).
 Can we do better with a hospital indemnity plan?

 There is a Bronze plan available, for $342 per month.
 It has an $8,100 deductible and an $8,500 out-of-pocket maximum with 50% coinsurance.

 There is a hospital indemnity plan available for $50 per month, which provides a lump sum hospital confinement of $6,350.
 It also provides a $3,000 lump sum outpatient surgical benefit.
 If you wanted to stay at the $616 budget, you could select the $50 per month hospital indemnity insurance plan and purchase the Bronze plan.
 Your total cost is under $400 each month, saving you about $200 every month.
 The hospital indemnity insurance plan wipes out most of the deductible and out-of-pocket costs.
 You figure you will save that $200 every month into an HSA and use that fund for any out-of-pocket expenses.